-Located at No. 66 Wenshu Yuan Street, Chengdu, Sichuan Province, Wenshu Temple was known for it's best- preserved culture relics and other treasure.
-Wenshu Temple is also a home of the provincial and municipal Buddhist associations.
+Located at No. 66 Wenshu Yuan Street, Chengdu, Sichuan Province, Wenshu Monastery was built in the Sui Dynasty and is a famous Buddhist temple.
+There are many precious cultural relics and tens of thousands of Buddhist scriptures and documents in the temple.
+Wenshu Temple is also the home of provincial and municipal Buddhist associations.
 Besides, it is also one of the four Chinese Zen Buddhism in China.

 Wenshu Temple covers an area of 13.5 acres, with more than 190 halls and rooms, north to south, with its beautiful gardens, solemn artifacts and cultural relics, attracting a large number of tourists at home and abroad.
 As an official provincial protection site, Wenshu Temple is an enclosed four-way courtyard with ancient architectural styles centered around the Qing Dynasty (1644-1911), such as the Temple of Heaven, the Mahavira Hall, the Three Halls, the Evangelical Church, Temple, etc., as well as Buddha Recitation Hall, vegetarian rooms, guest rooms and a complete set of temples, the Drum Tower and Bell Tower stand to face each other.